 See the Office of Veteran Success for details to on how to apply for VA Education Benefits at USF.
 Their office provides step-by-step instructions on how to navigate the admissions and VA benefit process.
 Contact H. Jason Miller, Associate Director Veteran Services for additional assistance.

 Types of Financial Assistance

-- Scholarships - Scholarships for undergraduate and graduate students are based on both need and merit and do not have to be repaid.
-The college will email you directly when funds are available, through your USF HEALTH EMAIL ONLY.
+Other Scholarships - Scholarships for undergraduate and graduate students are based on both need and merit and do not have to be repaid.
+The college will email you directly when funds are available, through your USF Health email account.
 Each scholarship has specific rules on eligibility requirements.
 Information is available through private organizations and the USF Office of University Scholarships and Financial Aid Services.
 Many private organizations also provide scholarship opportunities, so conduct your own search or use some of these suggestions: